 First, let’s open your store.
 It only takes a minute and we’ll give you some time to play around before you commit.

-A professional ecommerce store can serve two purposes: it’s a way to sell directly to your customers, of course, but also pulls double duty as your living, breathing lookbook to share with buyers and media.
+A professional ecommerce store can serve two purposes: it’s a way to sell directly to your potential customers, of course, but also pulls double duty as your living, breathing lookbook to share with buyers and media.

 Choose a Shopify Theme that puts photos first.
 We suggest these to start: